PHxii256/AlgoProjectTask5/README.md

+You need obsidian charts plugin to see all the charts!

 # Phone Book System Overview

 This system serves as a tool to store and manage contact information.
 The key fields for each contact include: